shu307/mkdocs-nav-weight/README.md

 ...
 ---
 ```

-In the following, it is directly expressed as:
+In the following, it is simply expressed as:
 ```csharp
 foo.md // 4
 ```